chroma-sdk/Colore/docs/articles/getting-started.md

 ## 2. How to install Colore
 The easiest way include Colore into your project is to right click on your C# Project in the Visual Studio Solution Explorer and Choose "Manage NuGet Packages..."

-From there you can search online for Packages. **Be sure to enable Pre-releases** or you will not be able to download v.6.00.
+From there you can search online for Packages.
 Just search for "Colore" and install it.
 After that you should see a reference being added to "Colore".

 ### Other Pre-release versions
 If you want to test the absolute latest features in Colore, which may not be fully ready for production use yet, you can install pre-release Colore packages from [our MyGet feed][mg].
 You can either install a version manually with the commands listed on the page, or add the feed to your NuGet settings: `https://www.myget.org/F/coralestudios/api/v3/index.json`.